pond3r/ggpo/README.md

 See [doc/README.md](doc/README.md), [doc/DeveloperGuide.md](doc/DeveloperGuide.md), and the [GGPO GitHub](https://github.com/pond3r/ggpo) for more information.

+### Sample Application

+[VectorWar UE4](https://github.com/BwdYeti/VectorWarUE4) is a port of the GGPO sample game VectorWar, using GGPOUE4 for netcode.

 ### Issues

 Currently only usable with Windows, as the GGPO source and network layer depend on Win32 APIs.
 May be able to reuse some UE4 functionality for the underlying connection?